Mikesch-mp/icingaweb2-module-grafana/README.md

 **Name of Service**

-The name (not display name) of the service which you want to configure a graph for.
+*(Required)* The name (not display name) of the service which you want to configure a graph for.
+If you parametrized services, for example 'disk /data', you can use 'disk' as servicename, so all disk checks get same graph.
+If you configure graphs 'disk' and one for 'disk /somedir',
+the service 'disk /somedir' will use the graph configured in 'disk /somedir'.

 **Dashboard name**

-The name of the Grafana dashboard to use.
+*(Required)* The name of the Grafana dashboard to use.

 **PanelId**

-The panelId of the graph.
+*(Required)* The panelId of the graph.
 You can get if if you click on "share" at the graph title.

 **Timerange now-**